raminfp/crowd-funding/README.md

 ## 📋 Prerequisites

-Before starting this tutorial, ensure you have:
+Before starting, ensure you have:

 - **Node.js** (v16 or higher)
 - **Rust** (latest stable)